kemitchell/square-one-forms/confidentiality-ip.md

 ## Purpose of Intellectual Property Terms

-The purpose of [Intellectual Property](#intellectual-property) is to make sure the company gets ownership of all _Intellectual Property Rights_ in your work for the company, or least very broad permission to use it.
+The purpose of [Intellectual Property](#intellectual-property) is to make sure the company gets ownership of all _Intellectual Property Rights_ in your work for the company, or, failing that, very broad licenses for it.
 Since the legal rules about intellectual property are a bit complicated, these terms are, too.
 But at a high level:

 - You promise to let the company know about the work you do in [Disclosure](#disclosure).